IAM terminology: Definitions for identity & access management terms

 Whether you’re new to identity and access management (IAM) or a seasoned pro, there’s a lot of technical and complex vocabulary that you have to keep straight.
 It doesn’t take long for your head to start swimming.
 The concepts can seem similar but are finely nuanced, and it’s important to know the distinctions.

-Identity and access management is gaining more attention, but it’s not always clear what IAM includes and what some of the terminology means.
-Let’s explore the concepts, key terms and why IAM matters to your organization.
+Identity and access management is vital to your organization’s security, but it’s not always clear what IAM includes and what some of the terminologies mean.
+Let’s explore the concepts, key terms, and why IAM matters to your organization.
 The glossary of key identity and access management terms is a couple of scrolls down below.

 What is IAM (identity & access management)?

-Identity and access management is a set of processes, policies, and tools dedicated to regulating who (or what) has access to applications in the cloud or on premises.
-IAM defines and manages the roles and the privileges of each user or device that requests access to these applications.
+Identity and access management is a set of processes, policies, and tools dedicated to regulating who (or what) has access to applications in the cloud or on-premises.
+IAM defines and manages the roles and privileges of each user or device that requests access to these applications.

 A user could be anyone, including employees, customers, vendors, and partners.
 Devices that request access could include smartphones, computers, servers, and more.
 Each user or device is given a single digital identity, which is maintained and monitored to ensure the right access policies are applied.

 IAM is essential to data security in the cloud and on-premises.
 As bad actors continue to use more sophisticated methods and technologies, IAM helps ensure that your data is secure.

 Businesses are doubling down on their investments in IAM solutions.
 The market is expected to grow from $13.41 billion in 2021 to $34.52 billion in 2028.